At Sandy Lane Primary School we believe in ALL of our children achieving the best they can.

 KEY PRINCIPLES FOR USING THE PUPIL PREMIUM GRANT AT SANDY LANE PRIMARY SCHOOL:

-1. Sandy Lane Primary School has a school-wide commitment to raise achievements for pupils who are eligible for Pupil Premium and knows that these learners must make faster progress than non-eligible pupils and is determined to achieve this.
+- Sandy Lane Primary School has a school-wide commitment to raise achievements for all pupils including those who are eligible for Pupil Premium and knows that some learners may need to make faster progress than non-eligible pupils and is determined to achieve this.

-7. The Head Teacher, School Business Manager and the Inclusion Leader, with the SLT, have a clear overview of how funding is allocated and the difference it is making to the outcomes of pupils termly.
+- The Head Teacher, Deputy Head, School Business Manager and the Inclusion Leader, have a clear overview of how funding is allocated and the difference it is making to the outcomes of pupils.

-8. Sandy Lane Primary School ensures class teachers, phase leaders and subject leaders know which pupils are eligible for Pupil Premium so they can take responsibility for accelerating progress and accountability is shared across the school.
+- Sandy Lane Primary School ensures class teachers, phase leaders and subject leaders know which pupils are eligible for Pupil Premium so they can take responsibility for their provision and accountability is shared across the school.